-If you are looking to troubleshoot a pre-2000 Mercedes-Benz, you will need a scanner that has supported those models for years and, most importantly, comes with the Mercedes 38-pin connector.
-If your vehicle does not require a 38-pin connector, the YOUCANIC scanner is the way to go.
+If you want to troubleshoot a pre-2000 Mercedes-Benz, you will need a scanner that has supported those models for years and, most importantly, comes with the Mercedes 38-pin connector.
+If your vehicle does not require a 38-pin connector, the YOUCANIC Full System Scanner is the way to go.

-We hope you find the Read & Clear Mercedes-Benz Fault Codes DTCs guide helpful.
+We hope you find the Read & Clear Mercedes-Benz Fault Codes DTC guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.

 Have questions about your car?
 Get assistance in our newly launched forum section.
 We’re here to provide support!